The Problem

 How?

-Mining, processing, and burning fossil fuels – especially coal, oil, and natural gas – release CO₂, methane, and other greenhouse gases into the atmosphere.
-In addition, deforestation, large-scale agriculture, and many other land uses release significant amounts of greenhouse gas pollution.
-Plus, activities such as producing cement, using and disposing of refrigerants, operating landfills, and treating wastewater also release large amounts of greenhouse gases.
+By emitting unsafe levels of climate pollutants – substances (primarily gases) that have a planet-warming effect when released into the atmosphere.
+Mining, processing, and burning fossil fuels – especially coal, oil, and natural gas – release CO₂, methane, black carbon, and other climate pollutants into the atmosphere.
+In addition, deforestation, large-scale agriculture, and many other land uses release significant amounts of heat-trapping pollution.
+Plus, activities such as producing cement, using and disposing of refrigerants, operating landfills, and treating wastewater release large amounts of greenhouse gases.

 Scientists have known the basics behind this since the mid-1800s.
 But now, in the early 21st century, climate change has moved from theory to threat.

-While no one can accurately predict the future in any detail, it’s clear that the continued emissions of greenhouse gases will warm the planet even more.
+While no one can accurately predict the future in any detail, it’s clear that the continued emissions of climate pollutants will warm the planet even more.
 Every bit of additional warming will bring additional disruptions to the world’s weather patterns, water supplies, agricultural systems, cities, and natural ecosystems – with profound consequences on people, particularly in the most vulnerable communities.

 In short, continued climate change is a serious threat to humanity’s collective future.